 That said, I have found the best masteries for this style of Maokai play.

-Because you push really quickly, Siege Commander is very strong if you chose to take it.
+really quickly, Siege Commander is very strong if you chose to take it.
 It makes all your minions push harder and makes it a bit easier to take towers in general after either a good jungler gank or forcing them to leave lane.

 Initiator is a strong mastery in the defense tree.
 If you chose to forgo the extra speed, Honor Guard is a decent alternative.
 Still not that great.

 The best part about the utility tree now is, you get both your improved summoner spells in one mastery!

 There is a lot of preference when it comes to jungle masteries and the jungle Maokai role in general.
 Summoner's Resolve is completely optional.
 The 10 gold it gives is nice too.
 On the other hand, Tough Skin and Bladed Armor are not.
 They drastically increase both your survivability in the jungle and your clear time.
 Hardiness is almost 100% required because of the armor it gives.